Megan Wyper: a local guide to coffee

 Together with his business partner Willy Bridewell-Roberts, Tait has three other cafés in the Swimsuit family.
 Each has its own buzz and a dedicated community of locals.
 Whether you visit the original café on Dixon Street or pop over to Park Road in Miramar, Lombard Lane in the city, or Victoria University’s Kelburn Campus, you’ll always find a warm welcome and a perfect coffee at Swimsuit.

-Customs is at the heart of the capital’s coffee scene, and a trip to Wellington wouldn’t be complete without a stop here.
+Customs is at the heart of Wellington’s coffee scene, and a trip to the capital wouldn’t be complete without a stop at the brew bar.

-Iced coffee, matcha, and trendy merchandise are all on offer at this creative city café.
+In a city big on coffee, family-run café Evil Twins exudes cool.
+Iced coffee, matcha, and trendy merchandise are all on offer at this creative Wellington café.

-Home to the Good Fortune Coffee Co., this quirky little café serves up fair trade coffee and vibrant cabinet food.
+Home to the Good Fortune Coffee Co, The House of Good Fortune is a quirky little café in Petone serving up fair trade coffee and vibrant cabinet food.

-Masters of artisan bread and baked goods, Dough Bakery offers a range of loaves, sweet treats, and pastries.
+Masters of artisan bread and baked goods, Dough Bakery offers a range of loaves, sweet treats, and pastries from café locations around the Wellington region.